 No, taking TA training does not guarantee a TA job.
 Students should contact course instructors as they are the ones who select TAs for their courses.
 Instructors will often look for students who have taken their course, so they have the knowledge and skills taught in the course.

 TA Training Overview

-The mandatory TA training program is one of five requirements to be considered for a teaching assistantship in both undergraduate and graduate level courses.
+The mandatory TA training program is one of 4 requirements to be considered for a teaching assistantship in both undergraduate and graduate level courses.

-If you have questions about the TA Training contact Dr. Angela Breckenridge at 504-988-9916.
+If you have questions about the TA Training contact Avery Peterson at email@example.com.